1QB-Information-Technologies/ccvm/docs/source/pumped_langevin_sde.rst

     d c_{i} = \Big[\big(-1+p-c_i^2\big)c_i-\lambda\partial_{i} f(\mathbf{c}) \Big]dt + \sigma dW_{i}\;\;\text{with}\;\;c_{i}(0)=0\;\;\forall i=1,\ldots,N

-where :math:`p(t) = p_0 t/T`, with arbitrarily defined :math:`T=n_\mathrm{iter}\times dt` to represent the evaluation time, and :math:`\lambda` and :math:`\sigma` are hyperparameters controlling the strength of the gradient and the diffusion terms, respectively.
-The preceding equation is very similar to the typical Langevin equation,  but with addition of the term :math:`
+where :math:`p(t) = p_0 t/T`, with arbitrarily defined :math:`T=n_\mathrm{iter}\times dt` to represent the evaluation time, and :math:`\lambda` and :math:`\sigma` are hyperparameters
+controlling the strength of the gradient and the diffusion terms, respectively.
+The preceding equation is very similar to the typical Langevin equation, but with addition of the term
+:math:`\big(-1+p-c_i^2\big)c_i` to represent three physical processes: photon loss rate, the strength of the external pump field, and the nonlinear self-interaction induced by a nonlinear crystal (Khosravi et al 2022).

-\big(-1+p-c_i^2\big)c_i` to represent three physical processes (Khosravi et al 2022).
-Similar to the Langevin solver, we have implemented a solver for the pumped-Langevin solver.
+Similar to the Langevin solver, we have implemented a solver based on pumped Langevin dynamics.
 We have developed this solver as a classical solver implemented solely on classical computers, that is, there is no optical simulation of pumped Langevin dynamics in our ``ccvm_simulators`` package.

 Example script for solving a box-constrained quadratic programming problem using the Pumped Langevin solver